Which Sauna Brands Are Most Exposed to U.S. Tariff Increases?

 Thermory (Estonia): The world's largest thermowood producer ships from Estonian and Finnish factories.
 Thermally modified wood is a key material for outdoor sauna construction.
 Thermory does maintain U.S. warehouse operations, but the product still enters the country as an import.

-KLAFS (Germany, owned by Kohler): German manufacturing, but Kohler's U.S. distribution network and potential for tariff mitigation through the parent company's supply chain give KLAFS more flexibility than standalone European brands.
+KLAFS (Germany, owned by Kohler): German manufacturing, facing the 15% European surcharge.
+Kohler's U.S. distribution network and supply chain scale give KLAFS more flexibility than standalone European brands to absorb or route around tariff costs.

 Lower Exposure: North American Manufacturers

 Homecraft (Canada): Manufactured in Surrey, BC since 1988.
-Canadian products face their own tariff considerations (Section 232 on certain materials), but are generally less exposed than European imports under Section 122.
+Canadian products face their own tariff considerations (Section 232 on certain materials), but are not subject to either the China 145% or European 15% surcharges.

 Dundalk Leisurecraft (Canada): Cedar saunas manufactured in Ontario.
 Similar Canadian tariff dynamics apply.